Zonit/Zonit.Extensions/Source/Zonit.Extensions.Website/Components/Readme.md

 ```

 Key points to notice:
-ï Model is created automatically (new()).
+‚Ä¢ Model is created automatically (new()).
-ï On form submission (OnValidSubmit), the component runs SubmitAsync().
+‚Ä¢ On form submission (OnValidSubmit), the component runs SubmitAsync().
-ï Auto field trimming/whitespace normalization is configurable.
+‚Ä¢ Auto field trimming/whitespace normalization is configurable.
-ï The user can see validation messages from ValidationMessageStore.
+‚Ä¢ The user can see validation messages from ValidationMessageStore.

 --------------------------------------------------------------------------------